How to Think About Risk in Generative AI: It’s Not As New As You Think

 There’s also a business lens to this conversation that often gets skipped: Will using GenAI save money or generate revenue?

-If the answer is no—or you can’t measure it yet—then now may not be the time to overhaul your controls or rush into implementation.
+If the answer is no, or you can’t measure it yet, then now may not be the time to overhaul your controls or rush into implementation.
 Not every new tool deserves your attention right away.
+But, also true, is that if you don’t keep up with the market, you will be left behind.

 At the end of the day, GenAI doesn’t introduce some brand-new category of risk.
-It just puts a new spotlight on third-party risk and data risk—things you’re already managing.
+It just puts a new spotlight on third-party risk and data risk, things you should already be managing.

 If your foundation is solid, GenAI doesn’t need to be disruptive.
 It just needs to be deliberate.